Mustafa-Taleb18/Arduino/controlling DC motor using relies/ReadMe.md

 #### **The explenation**:

-The L298N driver can work with motors up to 2A, but what if the input current of motor is more than 2 A? we using rely.
-The relay isolation the control circuit from the load circuit **completely**
+The L298N driver can work with motors up to 2A, but what if the input current of motor is more than 2 A? we are using rely.
+The relay isolate the control circuit from the load circuit **completely**.